 Step 6: Save As

-Clicking on the New button will open a blank form for the entity you are running the Advanced Find for, in this scenario Account.
+Clicking on the New button will open a blank form for the entity you are running the Advanced Find for.
 This will allow you to create a new record directly from Advanced Find.

 Depending on how your Duplicate Detection rules are established, there are inevitably times when duplicate records are created.
 Instead of deleting a specific record, Dynamics 365 allows users to merge these records.
 When merging records, make sure you are aware of which record is your master record, and which record will become deactivated.